HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 files and bundles stored in the DSS.
 Tombstones come in two varieties, versioned and unversioned tombstones.
 A version tombstone marks the deletion of a specific version of a file or bundle.
 This prevents that same version of data from being reuploaded or retrieved.
 An unversioned tombstone does not specify a version and prevent a file or bundle using the same UUID from being reuploaded or retrieved.
-Whether a tombstone is version or unversioned is determined when during a deletion request.
+Whether a tombstone is version or unversioned is determined during a deletion request.
 If the version parameter is present in the request, then a versioned tombstone is created.
-If no version is specified then an unversion tombstone is created.
+If no version is specified then an unversioned tombstone is created that is applied to all the bundles with that UUID.
 A versioned tombstone is created for all bundles and files that are logically or physically deleted as a side affect of a deletion operations.
 Unversioned tombstones should be used with caution for they effectively retired an existing UUID prevent users from uploaded a corrected version of the data in the future.

 ### Primary indexes